coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 Time to get your To-Dos into your application.

-To do this, you would fetch the collection of To-Dos from the backend api (ensure that this is running) and display it in a list on the landing page.
+To do this, you would fetch the collection of To-Dos from the backend API (ensure that this is running) and display it in a list on the landing page.

 Thus replace the code in `ToDos.vue` with the one below: